KatPfeifer/educational-phaser-game-template/egdd.md

 ## Learning Domains
 -General chemistry
 -Limiting reactants
--method of continuous variation
+-Method of continuous variation

+## Learning Objectives
+  -Students will be able to define a limiting reactant and the method of continuous variation -Students will be able to identify the limiting reactant -Students will be able to identify the ideal molar ratio using the method of continuous variation

 ## Target Audiences
-general chemistry students
+  -general chemistry students

 ## Target Contexts

-UD Chem103 lab
+  -UD Chem103 lab

 ## Prerequisite Knowledge
   - molar ratios
   - mole fractions

 # Objects/Entities
   - A table (or multiple tables) to allow students to input the amount of material for each reactant